 United Airlines

 We’ll start with United Airlines since it is a US-based carrier that most people are familiar with.
-You can fly to Europe for as little as 30,000 miles each way (or 60,000 round trip) per person when using Saver award availability.
-Unfortunately, that means that you’ll need to fly solo or earn some additional Ultimate Rewards if you want to bring someone along with you.
+For example, you can fly to Europe for as little as 30,000 miles each way (or 60,000 round trip) per person when using Saver award availability.
+Due to dynamic pricing, anticipate spending at least 32,000 miles in off-peak season and 40,000 on busier travel days.

 Business Class Flights

-With the combination of taxes and fees that many airlines charge on award tickets and how competition has brought down cash prices for flights, you are often better off purchasing Economy tickets using points through the Chase Ultimate Rewards portal than transferring the points to an airline so you can redeem miles for the flight.
+With the combination of taxes and fees that many airlines charge on award tickets and how competition has brought down cash prices for flights, you are often better off purchasing Economy tickets using points through Chase Travel℠ portal than transferring the points to an airline so you can redeem miles for the flight.

 When you are looking for premium cabin service, that is where airline miles offer tremendous value compared to paying cash.
 For a few more miles you can fly in a premium cabin without paying a lot of extra fees.